 Students must apply for financial aid every year using the Free Application for Federal Student Aid (FAFSA).

-- Renewal FAFSA.
-Students who applied for financial aid for the previous academic year may re-apply at www.fafsa.gov.
+- Students who applied for financial aid for the previous academic year may re-apply at www.fafsa.gov.
 Sign in with your Federal PIN and click on the option to complete a Renewal Application.
-Make sure to select the appropriate year term.
+Make sure to select the appropriate academic year.

-You may also view the Financial Aid Handbook for details regarding grants, loans, and workstudy.
+We encourage you to view the Financial Aid Handbook for details regarding grants, work study and loans.

 Important FAFSA Tips

-- It is highly suggested that you utilize the IRS Data Retrieval Tool on the Financial sections of the FAFSA.
+- It is highly recommended that you utilize the IRS Data Retrieval Tool on the Financial sections of the FAFSA.
 This can be done for both students and parents if you electronically filed your Federal Income Tax Return at least one week prior to completing your FAFSA (6-8 weeks if you filed your taxes on paper).
 This tool links your tax return information into the income fields on the FAFSA.
 This saves you time in completing the FAFSA and reduces the chance that the school will need to collect follow-up information from you regarding your income.
-If you do not use the IRS Data Retrieval Tool, you will then need to closely follow the instructions enter your income information into your FAFSA by hand.
+If you do not use the IRS Data Retrieval Tool, you will need to closely follow the instructions when entering your income information into your FAFSA.

-- Do not second guess the directions.
-The Federal Processor is looking for very specific information and uses that information in a variety of ways.
-If the FAFSA directions indicate a specific line item from your federal tax return, enter the amount from that line.
-Do not assume the Federal Processor actually intended you to enter an amount from a different line.
-Do not assume the reason that particular information is requested.
-For example, if the FAFSA requests the amount you have on line 37 of your 2012 1040 tax return, enter the amount on line 37, not any other line.
+- If the FAFSA directions indicate a specific line item from your Federal tax return, enter the amount from that line.
+Do not assume the FAFSA actually intended you to enter an amount from a different line.
+For example, if the FAFSA requests the amount you have on line 37 of your 1040 tax return, enter the amount on line 37, not any other line.

-- If you have special circumstances you feel need to be addressed when determining your financial aid eligibility should be directed to the financial aid office at your school.
+- If you have special circumstances you feel need to be addressed when determining your financial aid eligibility should be directed to the Financial Aid Office at your school.
 Submitting a request does not guarantee an adjustment of your eligibility.
 Tax returns, letters, any other paper document that the Department of Education receives are disregarded and shredded.

 - You must sign the FAFSA application.
-It is highly recommended that you use a PIN to electronically your FAFSA.
-For Dependent students, at least one parent must also sign your FAFSA application.
-This signature can also be electronic.
-Obtaining a PIN and signing with the PIN will be done during the application process.
-If you are unable to sign with a PIN, you will also be given the option of printing a signature page which you would then sign and send to the address on the form.
+It is highly recommended that you use a PIN to electronically sign your FAFSA.
+For dependent students, at least one parent must also sign the application.
+Obtaining a PIN and signing with the PIN can be done during the application process.
+If you are unable to sign with a PIN, you will be given the option of printing a signature page which you would then sign and send to the address on the form.
 Please note that signing with a signature page takes significantly longer to process than signing with a PIN.

-- It may seem like there is an overwhelming amount of information coming to you from the Federal Processor and the financial aid office.
-It is very, very important that you read and keep everything you receive.
-It is suggested your create a financial aid file to keep all of your records in one convenient place.
-It is your responsibility to understand your financial aid.
-The staff of the financial aid office will be happy to assist you with any questions you may have.
+- It is very important that you read and keep everything you receive.
+It is suggested you create a financial aid file to keep all of your records in one convenient place.
+The Financial Aid Staff will be happy to assist you with any questions.